axibase/atsd/api/network/series.md

 New metrics are initialized with the `float` data type by default.

-To insert metric samples with another data type, create or update metric properties using [Meta API](../meta/metric/update.md) or the user interface.
+To insert metric samples with another data type, create or update metric properties using [Meta API](../meta/metric/update.md) or the web interface.

 ## New Records